lwd8cmd/DTGIFplots/README.md

 # Usage

-* Download this project (gif.py and directory data/)
+* Download this project (gif.py and directory structure)
 * Put data files in data/scan_nr/ (for example first scan in data/1/, second in data/2/, ...)
 * Add attenuations time information in gif.py